innovationOUtside/vce-generic-guide/BUILD.md

 A script to generate the following assets can be run from the command line as: `./build_pdf_docx.sh MODULECODE`

-The biold files for each module can be found in: `./buildpack/MODULECODE`
+The build files for each module can be found in: `./buildpack/MODULECODE`

 - Jupyter Book html (built into `buildpack/MODULECODE/_generated/html`)
 - PDF (built into `buildpack/MODULE/_generated/MODULECODE.pdf`)